influxdata/docs-v2/content/influxdb/cloud/reference/regions.md

 {{% note %}}
 #### Regions with multiple clusters
-Some InfluxDB Cloud regions have multiple InfluxDB clusters, each with a unique URL.
+Some InfluxDB Cloud regions have multiple Cloud clusters, each with a unique URL.
-To find out which cluster you're using, [login to your InfluxDB Cloud organization](https://cloud2.influxdata.com) and look at the URL of your organization.
+To find your cluster URL, [log in to your InfluxDB Cloud organization](https://cloud2.influxdata.com) and review your organization URL.
 The first subdomain identifies your InfluxDB Cloud cluster.
 For example:

 <pre class="highlight">